 FIDUCIARY DUTY: The legal duty to act solely in another party’s interests.
 Board members have a fiduciary duty when they represent their nonprofit organization.

-FISCAL AGENT aka Fiscal Sponsor: Structure that allows a benevolent organization to be a part of a larger nonprofit’s legal structure.
-The tax exempt organization accepts and is responsible for grant monies on your behalf.
-Often used for time limited movements or for new nonprofits while they are in process of getting their Letter of Determination.
+FISCAL SPONSOR aka Fiscal Agent: Structure that allows an organization or individuals to be a part of a larger nonprofit’s legal structure.
+The larger tax exempt organization accepts and is responsible for grant and donation monies on your behalf.
+Often used for time limited missions or for new groups while they are in process of getting their Letter of Determination from IRS.
+Some groups and individuals choose to be under a fiscal sponsor to save administrative and reporting burdens, plus many receive additional benefits from the Sponsors grouped benefits.

 FISCAL YEAR: A 12 month period selected by the organization tracking the use of its funds.
 It does not need to be the calendar year.